Brick Flooring

 This flooring is as easy to install as tile!

 Before I respond, please don’t judge, okay?
 We don’t, really.
 That’s the beauty of it.
 The brick flooring gets vacuumed weekly and the occasional mop.
-If something really gunky happens, I break out a scrub brush (only happened once).
+If something really gunky happens, I break out a scrub brush (it’s only happened a few times in many years).

 Sealing brick is easy!
 A penetrating sealer that works for tile also works well for brick.
 Spray or mop it on for an easily cleanable finish.